2004-2010 Ph.D. University of Colorado at Boulder, Department of Ecology and Evolutionary Biology and the Institute of Arctic and Alpine Research.

 2001.
 Biology Fellows Program, Howard Hughes Medical Institute.

 2000.
 Research Experience for Undergraduates, National Science Foundation.

 Livensperger, C., Steltzer, H., Darrouzet-Nardi, A., Sullivan, P.F., Wallenstein, M.D., Weintraub, M.N.
-(2016) Altered seasonality due to experimental climate change leads to earlier growth but not more growth in Arctic tundra.
+(2016) Earlier snowmelt and warming lead to earlier but not necessarily more plant growth.
 AoB Plants 8.
 [DOI]

 Darrouzet-Nardi, A., Reed, S.C., Grote, E.E., Belnap, J. (2015) Observations of net soil exchange of CO2 in a dryland show experimental warming increases carbon losses in biocrust soils.
 Biogeochemistry.
 126:363-378 [DOI]